elonen/hsm-secrets/README.md

    - `hsm-secrets pass rotate` to rotate derived password(s)

 4. Rarely, for admin changes, on an airgapped computer:
-   - Temporarily enable default admin key with `hsm-secrets hsm default-admin-enable` (asks key custodians for SSSS shared secret)
+   - Temporarily enable default admin key with `hsm-secrets hsm admin default-enable` (asks key custodians for SSSS shared secret)
    - Make changes on one of the devices (master)
-   - Re-clone HSMs with `hsm backup` and `hsm restore`
+   - Re-clone HSMs with `hsm backup export` and `hsm backup import`
-   - Disable the default admin again with `hsm-secrets hsm default-admin-disable`
+   - Disable the default admin again with `hsm-secrets hsm admin default-disable`

 YubiHSM2 devices are easy to reset, so you might want to do a test-run or two before an actual production deployment.